William Wycliffe Spooner

 William Wycliffe Spooner (29 March 1882 - c.
 17 September 1967) was the son of Dr. William Archibald Spooner and Frances Wycliffe nee Goodwin.
 He created the Spooner Dryer and Engineering Company in 1932 in Ilkley, West Yorkshire, England.

 Personal life

-Oil Painting presented to William Wycliffe Spooner on his 70th birthday by his employees.
-Inscription reads "Presented by the employees on 23 December 1952, In commemoration of his 70th birthday as a token of esteem and affection".

 Born in Oxford in 1882, William Spooner studied engineering at Trinity College, Cambridge before beginning an apprenticeship with The British Westinghouse Electric and Manufacturing Company in Manchester in 1902.
 On 23 November 1905 he received his certificate of completion, recognising him as "competent to follow his career as a mechanical engineer".
 Various engineering jobs followed, including one studying Diesel engines in Germany before he became an associate member of the Institution of Civil Engineers in 1910.

 He married Marian Edleston, the daughter of a Halifax, West Yorkshire mill owner in 1920 and they began living in Ilkley, a town in West Yorkshire.
 Their only son William ("Billy") Edleston Spooner was born in 1921.
 Marian died in 1938 and his son Billy was killed on a bombing raid whilst serving in the Royal Air Force in 1941.
 He remarried in 1954 to Mercie ("Mouse") Milling.